Who We Are

 Geelong One Fire Reconciliation Group aims to foster and promote reconciliation in the region.
 “One Fire” reflects our desire to achieve the meeting of people “around the fire” in mutual respect and understanding.

-Our objectives are to consult with Aboriginal Elders and community to develop policies, recommendations and action plans in pursuit of the following:
+Our objectives are to consult with Aboriginal Elders, leaders and community members to develop policies, recommendations and action plans in pursuit of the following:

-- Raise public awareness of Aboriginal history and culture, and of Aboriginal issues such as health, housing, employment, education and cultural heritage preservation;
+• Raise public awareness of local Aboriginal history and culture, and issues relating to health, housing, employment, education and cultural heritage preservation;

-- Work with all levels of government to identify and overcome issues contributing to Aboriginal disadvantage in health, well-being and opportunity;
+• Work with community organisations and government on issues contributing to Aboriginal health, well-being and opportunity;

-- Promote the integration of Aboriginal and non- Aboriginal history within the various educational bodies of the region.
+• Promote the integration of appropriate representation of Aboriginal history within the various educational bodies of the region.
+Resources to include locally created website and DVD at: www.djillong.net.au

 The group (usually) meets on the 3rd Tuesday evening of each month at 7.30pm.